Selection Rules for Quasi-Bound States in the Continuum: Discussions and Applications

 \section{Discussions and Applications}

 The process described above lays out the derivation of the selection rules for two-dimensional PCSs with in-plane perturbations applied.
-The resulting catalogue, split into Figs.~\ref{fig9} and~\ref{fig10}, contains a great amount of information and warrants further discussion and exploration.
-In particular, a few unique features present in the catalogue readily motivate device applications not possible in the simpler one-dimensional PCSs.
+The resulting catalog, split into Figs.~\ref{fig9} and~\ref{fig10}, contains a great amount of information and warrants further discussion and exploration.
+In particular, a few unique features present in the catalog readily motivate device applications not possible in the simpler one-dimensional PCSs.

 For instance, due to the two-dimensional nature of the device, the band structure can be optimized in both in-plane directions, allowing for full optimization of the band structure and thereby optimally compact devices.
 One-dimensional structures (e.g., devices composed of rectangular grating fingers, invariant in one in-plane direction) can be understood as a special case of a subsection of the $Sq_M$ lattice, but with limited to no control over the behavior along the direction of the grating fingers.
 Additionally, the higher in-plane symmetry of two-dimensional structures means the presence of degenerate $E$-type modes (``partner'' modes with identical eigenfrequencies that couple to orthogonal polarizations), which do not exist in one-dimensional structures.
 This allows for compact, polarization independent devices such as filters and modulators to be designed.
 The manipulation of degenerate modes is therefore of considerable technological interest.
-With this sort of application in mind, we consider here a number of interesting features and applications of the catalogue.
+Last, we note a parent-child relationship between higher and lower order space groups within the catalog, and find that child space groups constructed by successively adding distinct parent space groups result in optical control with independent degrees of freedom introduced by the parent space groups.
+We show that this principle enables controlling a large number of parameters characterizing an optical spectrum, well surpassing the state-of-the-art.